What is the Lifetime Allowance?

 How is the lifetime allowance calculated?

-Maureen retires on 31 May 2021
+Maureen retires on 31 May 2021:

-LGPS (NI) annual pension: £25,000
+- LGPS (NI) annual pension: £25,000

-LGPS (NI) lump sum: £45,000
+- LGPS (NI) tax-free lump sum: £45,000

-AVC taken as lump sum: £116,375
+- AVC taken as a lump sum: £116,375

-Maureen has not drawn any pension benefits previously; the capital value of her benefits is less than the LTA for 2021/22 of £1,073,100.
-She has used 61.63% of the available LTA.
+The capital value of her benefits is less than the LTA for 2021/22 of £1,073,100.

 Individual Protection 2016 (IP2016)